Keep in touch, Alumni!

 Graduates of the USM School of Music:

 Our alumni are in positions of music leadership throughout the country.
 They are teaching in public schools and universities.
 We have nearly 100% placement of our music education graduates.
-They are active performers, and many have attended graduate school at major universities and conservatories, including the following:
+They are active performers, professionals and successful in many fields.
+Many have attended graduate school at major universities and conservatories, including the following:

 - American Band College